Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/EnrollmentPatternApi.md

-    xKeyfactorRequestedWith := "APIClient" // string | Type of the request [XMLHttpRequest, APIClient] forceTemplateDefault := true // bool | Flag to forcibly update current enrollment pattern as template default pattern (optional) (default to false) xKeyfactorApiVersion := "1.0" // string | Desired version of the api, if not provided defaults to v1 (optional) enrollmentPatternsEnrollmentPatternCreateRequest := *openapiclient.NewEnrollmentPatternsEnrollmentPatternCreateRequest(int32(123), "Name_example") // EnrollmentPatternsEnrollmentPatternCreateRequest | Properties of the enrollment pattern to be created (optional)
+    xKeyfactorRequestedWith := "APIClient" // string | Type of the request [XMLHttpRequest, APIClient] forceTemplateDefault := true // bool | Flag to forcibly update current enrollment pattern as template default pattern (optional) (default to false) xKeyfactorApiVersion := "1.0" // string | Desired version of the api, if not provided defaults to v1 (optional) enrollmentPatternsEnrollmentPatternCreateRequest := *openapiclient.NewEnrollmentPatternsEnrollmentPatternCreateRequest(int32(123), "Name_example", *openapiclient.NewEnrollmentPatternsEnrollmentPatternPolicyRequest()) // EnrollmentPatternsEnrollmentPatternCreateRequest | Properties of the enrollment pattern to be created (optional)

     configuration := openapiclient.NewConfiguration(make(map[string]string))
     apiClient := openapiclient.NewAPIClient(configuration)